aebarthyi/CSE293_AB_OL/hw1/README.md

 Due Date 1/24/2025.
 Groups of 1-2 allowed.

-In this assignment, you will implement an ALU controlled via UART.
+In this assignment, you will implement an ALU on an FPGA, controlled via UART.
 This project builds essential infrastructure for future coursework and potential projects, as FPGA-to-PC communication is a vital skill.
 While challenging, this assignment introduces critical concepts and practical techniques.

 You may use third-party IPs for this project, such as: